brumar/trellorofi/README.md

-# ROFI GTD
+# TRELLOROFI

+## Introduction

-Dead simple python script for people who like Rofi, GTD and Trello.
-If so, please note that this a very minimalist project, yet it may be a good starting poin to any pythonista who desire to manipulate trello boards using Rofi.
+Dead simple python script for people who like Rofi and Trello.
+If so, please note that this a very minimalist project which is centered on the Getting Things Done methodology.
+Yet it may be a good starting point to any pythonista desiring to manipulate trello boards using Rofi.

-# Configuration and requirements
+## Configuration and requirements

 You need python3, pipenv, rofi, a Trello account.
 Go find your Trello API keys there https://trello.com/app-key and generate a token.
 Keep these secrets and edit your `settings.py` accordingly.